d99kris/heapusage/README.md

     heapusage -t all -m 0 ./ex002
            analyze heap allocations of any size with all tools.

-Programs being ran with Heapusage can themselves also request reports from Heapusage, while the program is running, by using the `hu_report()` public API function.
-For doing so, they must include the `huapi.h` public header file, link with the Heapusage shared library itself and call `hu_report()` when wanted.
-Still, this only works if the program is running through the `heapusage` tool.

-Alternatively, on Linux, sending a `SIGUSR1` signal to the program being run through Heapusage will also produce a Heapusage report on demand.

-For both `hu_report()` and `SIGUSR1`, it should be noted that the report will reflect the state when they are used, which can e.g. report non-freed memory that might be still released before the program exits and, therefore, not necessarily constitute a memory leak.

 Output Format
 =============
 Example output: